12 At-Risk Plants NOT To Harvest This Year

 So what can we do as herbalists to make a difference when it comes to at-risk plants?
 Several things come to mind.

 First, we can teach beginner herbalists about good wildcrafting practices.
-This includes basic things like how to find and identify plants, how to harvest them, what tools they’ll need, and how to preserve the harvest afterwards, but it also includes having conversations about appropriate places from which to harvest plants, how much of a plant to harvest in a particular area, discussing the stewardship of plants and their habitats, and what plants not to harvest.
+This includes basic things like how to find and identify plants, how to harvest them, what tools they’ll need, and how to preserve the harvest afterward, but it also includes having conversations about appropriate places from which to harvest plants, how much of a plant to harvest in a particular area, discussing the stewardship of plants and their habitats, and what plants not to harvest.

 Next, we can look for herbal replacements for at-risk plants and use those first.
 For example, instead of harvesting and using goldenseal (Hydrastis canadensis), why not use barberry (Berberis spp.) in its place, or instead of harvesting slippery elm bark (Ulmus rubra), why not use marshmallow root (Althaea officinalis) as a substitute?